 The Spaniard arrived at Arsenal as an attacking midfielder and was always a threatening, incisive player, ending his debut campaign at the Emirates with 12 goals and 14 assists.

-But it was in Cazorla’s third year, when he was moved into a deeper role that Cazorla has really proved his class, dictating play and controlling the tempo of the game like a puppet master pulling the strings.
+But it was in Cazorla’s third year, when he was moved into a deeper role, that he perhaps proved his class more than ever, dictating play and controlling the tempo of the game like a puppet master pulling the strings.